 - See a summary of this research at VOX, the online portal of the CEPR (link).

 - The role of capital and productivity in accounting for income differences since 1913 (with Robert C. Inklaar).
 Revise & Resubmit.

 - 2020, Sanitary infrastructures and the decline of mortality in Germany, 1877-1913.
-Unconditionally accepted in the Economic History Review.
+Available on early view at the Economic History Review website [link].

 - The data set can be found at the website of the Penn World Table (link).

 - 2019, Missed opportunities?
 Human welfare in Western Europe and the United States, 1913–1950.
 Explorations in Economic History, 72, 57-73. [link]